Kiriakos41/ComboBox.Maui/README.md

 ```
 • ItemsSource: Binds a collection of items (e.g., a list) from your ViewModel to the ComboBox.

 • ShownText: Specifies which property of your model (e.g., Item) to display in the ComboBox.
-For example, if your model is:

 • Setting ShownText="Name" will display the Name property of each Item in the ComboBox.